ABScribe: Rapid Exploration & Organization of Multiple Writing Variations in Human-AI Co-Writing Tasks using Large Language Models: Related Work

 \section{Related Work}

-We review literature in HCI and traditional design practices on weighing multiple alternatives, and discuss the relevance of this design method when revising writing, guided by they theory on revision process in writing.
-We delve into difficulties that arise when trying to support multiple variation exploration using existing editing interfaces and contrast between \textit{chat-based} and \textit{in-place} interfaces to situate our design within a broader class of Human-AI writing interfaces.
+We first review literature in HCI and traditional design practices on considering multiple alternatives, and discuss how this design approach is pertinent when revising text, informed by the theory on the revision process in writing (section \ref{rel_exploring_variations}).
+Then, we examine this work's alignment with the rapidly growing research in AI-assisted writing, focusing on the effects of exposing writers to diverse AI-generated suggestions, and explore some challenges that arise when trying to support multiple variation editing using existing interfaces (section \ref{llm_interfaces}).
+Finally, we contrast between \textit{chat-based} and \textit{in-place} interfaces to situate our design within a broader class of Human-AI writing interfaces (section \ref{human-ai-interface-types}).